AmanoTeam/UserLixo/README.md

 Heroku
 ======
 Running UserLixo in Heroku is easier but requires an extra step.
-You firstly need to login locally (can be in your mobile, using Termux) to generate the values PYROGRAM_SESSION and PYROGRAM_CONFIG, that are required to run on Heroku.
+You firstly need to login locally (can be done in your mobile, using Termux) to generate the values PYROGRAM_SESSION and PYROGRAM_CONFIG, that are required to run on Heroku.

-First install the requirements: `pip3 install -U -r basic_requirements.txt` Then login normally: `python3 setup.py`
+First install the requirements: `pip3 install -Ur basic_requirements.txt` Then login normally: `python3 setup.py`

 Once the values are generated, access the button below to deploy a new app and paste the values of PYROGRAM_SESSION and PYROGRAM_CONFIG on the desired places.